-Dogs and cats are born to run, jump and play, free of pain and joint problems but some still develop joint and mobility issues that can seriously affect their quality of life.
-The good news is that many joint problems are not part of the normal aging process and are preventable if addressed early on.
+Dogs and cats are born to run, jump and play, free of pain and joint problems, but some still develop joint and mobility issues that can seriously affect their quality of life.
+The good news is that many joint issues are not part of the normal aging process and are preventable if addressed early on.

 Preventing serious health issues including joint problems starts with acquiring a healthy pet.

 Some joint problems such as hip dysplasia are inherited.
 Certain large breed dogs — Newfoundland, Saint Bernard, Old English Sheepdog, Rottweiler, German Shepherd, Golden Retriever, Alaskan Malamute, Labrador Retriever and Samoyed — are more prone to hip dysplasia than others.

 If you are interested in making a large breed, purebred dog part of your family, please take the time to research potential breeds and breeders.
 The Canadian Kennel Club is an excellent place to start.
 It has useful information on its website that can help you choose the right purebred dog for your family and find a reputable breeder that adheres to its Code of Ethics and Code of Practice.

 Adopting a rescue animal is another matter altogether.
 Many pets up for adoption have little information about their history.
 Knowing which breeds are predisposed to joint conditions (or any other illnesses or diseases) can help you understand how to care for them and avoid potential problems down the road.

 Carrying too much weight puts a considerable amount of stress on your pet’s joints, which can cause permanent damage to ligaments and tendons.
 Obesity can also lead to other serious illnesses such as osteoarthritis, diabetes, high blood pressure and heart disease, kidney and liver problems and many forms of cancer.
 The best ways to prevent obesity are: